 many ways that stars explosively end their lives.

-Kendall is a postdoc with the GOTO team at Monash University.
-She is a member of OzGrav and the LIGO Scientific Collaboration.
+Kendall is a postdoc with the GOTO team at University of Warwick.
+She is a member of the LIGO Scientific Collaboration.
 Her research interests are in coordination of EM follow-up of gravitational wave sources, astrophysical transients such as gamma-ray bursts and kilonovae, and machine learning techniques with applications to large-scale data sets.

 Klaas is a postdoctoral research fellow at Warwick.
 He works on transients that are